microsoft/InsiderDevTour18-ML/README.md

     - Universal Windows Platform development workload with Windows 10 SDK (10.0.17134.0)
 1. Git (recommended)
 1. [Netron](https://github.com/lutzroeder/Netron/releases) for visualizing ONNX models
+    > NOTE: When installing the app, Windows will warn you the app is unrecognized.
+Click on the **More info** to allow the install to continue

 ## Getting started with WinML and Emotion model